pygame-community/pygame-ce/docs/reST/ref/mixer.rst

    what the hardware supports.
 For example a sound card may not support 16bit sound samples, so instead it will use 8bit samples internally.
-   If AUDIO_ALLOW_FORMAT_CHANGE is supplied, then the requested format will change to the closest that SDL2 supports.
+   If AUDIO_ALLOW_FORMAT_CHANGE is supplied, then the requested format will change to the closest that SDL supports.

    Apart from 0, allowedchanged accepts the following constants ORed together: